PushItToProd/add-bookmark-here/README.md

 Adds a context menu item to bookmarks allowing you to add a bookmark to a particular folder.

+## Testing

+- Run `make run`.
+- Hit C-b to open the bookmarks sidebar.
+- Right click on a bookmark or folder.
+There should be an "Add bookmark here" menu item.
+- Click "Add bookmark here".
+A bookmark with the current page's URL and title should be added to the selected folder.

 ## References

 - examples